Camel K in Tekton Pipelines

 In order to specify the actual source repository, the definition file contains also the following resource:

-apiVersion: tekton.dev/v1alpha1 kind: PipelineResource metadata: name: camel-k-examples-git spec: type: git params: - name: revision value: master - name: url value: https://github.com/apache/camel-k
+apiVersion: tekton.dev/v1alpha1 kind: PipelineResource metadata: name: camel-k-examples-git spec: type: git params: - name: revision value: main - name: url value: https://github.com/apache/camel-k

 The repo will be now used as input for the run-integration task in the pipeline.

 Everything is now ready to be executed and the last thing missing is a trigger.
 Download the camel-k-pipeline-task-run.yaml file and apply it to the cluster:

 apiVersion: tekton.dev/v1alpha1 kind: PipelineRun metadata: name: camel-k-pipeline-run-1 spec: pipelineRef: name: camel-k-pipeline serviceAccount: 'camel-k-pipeline' (1) resources: - name: source-repo resourceRef: name: camel-k-examples-git (2)

 |1||The PipelineRun binds the pipeline to the service account previously created|

 |2||It also binds the pipeline to the Camel K repository containing the examples|